 12. Font manager reviews

 I’ve used (or at least tested) every font manager mentioned in this article.
 To help you make a more informed choice as to which one you may want to use, I’m going to list the pros and cons of each one as I see them.
 These are not exhaustive reviews, but focus on the more common features or omissions that make a given font manager easier or harder to use.
-Reviewed here are the current versions available at the time of writing, so some features may not be available depending on the version you are using.
-They are; FontAgent 10.0, Font Book in macOS 13.x Ventura, Connect Fonts (23.0.1), RightFont 6.0.5, Typeface 3.6 and FontBase 2.16.9.
+Reviewed here are the current versions available at the time of writing.
+Some features may not be available depending on the version you are using.
+They are; FontAgent 10.0, Font Book in macOS 14.x Sonoma, Connect Fonts (23.0.1), RightFont 8.0.2, Typeface 3.10 and FontBase 2.18.1.

 If there is a font manager not mentioned here, it has either been discontinued (in which case I will remove the review), or is too simplistic to bother reviewing.
 A fair number of commercial font packages will include such basic font managers.
 They turn fonts on and off, and that’s pretty much it.

 Generally, Type 1 PostScript fonts are limping along in Monterey and Ventura.
 You can still activate them with various third party font managers, but they appear as question marks, or blank boxes in many apps.
 The workaround is to manually place them in the Fonts folder of your user account.
+Though in Sonoma, even that doesn’t work.
+You must use a third party font manager.
 Or, read this article from the makers of Typeface for another option.

-There’s also an issue where activating or deactivating a large number of fonts in Font Book, FontAgent, FontBase and Connect Fonts caused TextEdit and Pages to freeze.
+There’s also an issue where activating or deactivating a large number of fonts in Font Book, FontAgent, RightFont, FontBase and Connect Fonts cause TextEdit and Pages to freeze.
 The only solution was to force quit the frozen app and relaunch it.
-Other font managers do not cause this problem.
+Typeface is the only tested font manager that does not cause this problem.
 Other apps with a font list may also be affected, but I tested the current managers mainly with these two apps.
-And this may be a Monterey/Ventura issue as they’re the only OS versions I tested these latest font manager versions under.
+And this may be a Monterey/Ventura/Sonoma issue as they’re the only OS versions I tested these latest font manager versions under.

-NOTE: It is no longer possible to disable any OS installed fonts in Ventura.
+NOTE: It is no longer possible to disable any OS installed fonts in Ventura or Sonoma.